-Transactions entered into by the Group's entities in a currency other than the currency of the primary economic environment in which they operate, (their "functional currency"), are recorded at the rates ruling when the transactions occur.
+Transactions entered into by the Group's entities in a currency other than their functional currency are recorded at the rates ruling when the transactions occur.
 Foreign currency monetary assets and liabilities are translated at the rates ruling at the reporting date.
-Exchange differences arising on the retranslation of unsettled monetary assets and liabilities are recognised immediately in profit or loss, except for foreign currency borrowings qualifying as a hedge of a net investment in a foreign operation, in which case exchange differences are recognised in other comprehensive income and accumulated in the foreign exchange reserve along with the exchange differences arising on the retranslation of the foreign operation.
+Exchange differences arising on the retranslation of unsettled monetary assets and liabilities are recognised immediately in profit or loss, except for foreign currency borrowings qualifying as a hedge of a net investment in a foreign operation, in which case, exchange differences are recognised in other comprehensive income and accumulated in the foreign exchange reserve along with the exchange differences arising on the retranslation of the foreign operation.

-Exchange differences arising on the settlement of monetary items, and on retranslation of monetary items are included in profit or loss for the period.
-Exchange differences arising on the retranslation of non-monetary items carried at fair value are included in profit or loss for the period except for differences arising on the retranslation of non-monetary items in respect of which gains and losses are recognised directly in equity.
+Exchange differences arising on the settlement of monetary items, and on retranslation of monetary items, are included in profit or loss for the period.
+Exchange differences arising on the retranslation of non-monetary items carried at fair value are included in profit or loss for the period, except for differences arising on the retranslation of non-monetary items in respect of which gains and losses are recognised directly in equity.
 For such non-monetary items, any exchange component of that gain or loss is also recognised directly in equity.